openfactoryio/openfactory-asset-api/scripts/README.md

   - What the script does
   - Expected arguments and usage
   - A dedicated **Dependency** section listing any required third-party libraries or external tools needed for the script to run
+- Add any new required libraries to `requirements_scripts.txt`

 ## Notes